Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

  - **Actionable.** The entry should contain enough description to play the game.
  - **New and Overlooked Stories.** The entry should encourage its players to tell a new kind of story, a story that has often been overlooked, or a familiar story from a new perspective.
  - **Engaging.** The game should inspire the reader with ideas and questions.
 It should make the reader want to play this game as soon as possible.

-## 2019 Seeking Readers

-More information will be posted soon about Readers!

 ## Why 200 Words?